 It is not recommended to use 3cm materials for wall applications since a typical household wall is not built to support such an immense amount of weight.
-When applied to a wall, the slenderness of a 2cm slab may be more visually appealing and easier to work with, especially when installing electrical sockets or finishing the sides of the stone.
+Thus, when applied to a wall, the slenderness of a 2cm slab may be more visually appealing and easier to work with, especially when installing electrical sockets or finishing the sides of the stone.

 Does Milling Effect the Strength of Stone?

 Every countertop is just as good as the support beneath it.
-As a rule of thumb, 2cm is an appropriate strength for marble, quartzite and granite.
+As a rule of thumb, 2cm is an appropriate strength for marble, quartzite, and granite.

 Creating a slab smaller than 2cm (especially with marble) is not recommended unless it is for a smaller project such as a small vanity, threshold, or backsplash.
 If needed, quartzite and granite can be milled to about 1/2 an inch.
-For marble, it is not recommended to go below 3/4 of an inch in order to keep the integrity of the stone in tact.
+For marble, it is not recommended to go below 3/4 of an inch in order to keep the integrity of the stone intact.